iqtree/iqtree.github.io/doc/Tutorial.md

 bugs, please send this log file and the original alignment file to the authors.

 For this example data the resulting maximum-likelihood tree may look like this (extracted from `.iqtree` file):

+    NOTE: Tree is UNROOTED although outgroup taxon 'LngfishAu' is drawn at root

     +--------------LngfishAu
     |